brynmailer/invoice-manager/README.md

 Copy the contents of the generated `./dist` directory to the root directory of your web server.

+## Test User Details

+There are a total of three test users registered in the database.
+Although one of these is exclusively for use by the Postman test script.
+The details of the remaining two users are listed below:

+### Test Employer
+- Email: testadmin@test.com
+- Password: testpassword

+### Test Employee
+- Email: testemployee@test.com
+- Password: testpassword

 ## Tech Stack

 ### API